DJV22/Hound_PVE/README.md

       -  reboot appliance
       -  apt update && apt upgrade -y
       -  once install is completed shutdown and link the filesystem in zfs to the fileserver using commands below

+  - Use the following commands to link the created zfs filesystem to the fileserver from the PVE command line: make sure each is identified as a unique mount point (mp0, mp1 etc)
+   - tank-fileserver home
+    - `pct set 101 -mp0 /tank-fileserver/home,mp=/home`
+   - tank-fileserver share
+    - `pct set 101 -mp1 /tank-fileserver/share,mp=/share`
+   - tank-fileserver media
+    - `pct set 101 -mp2 /tank-fileserver/media,mp=/srv/media`

    - Use your browser to connect to the GUI.
    - We will now prepare the offered Samba shares.
 Go to the Samba configuration